SakilaWAW/daily-algorithm/readme.md

 Today,I want to learn something about sort algorithm,it's basic and absolutely important.
 The first sort I learn is merge sort.INTERESTING!~

+##day7

+I learned insert sort,shell sort,select sort today,and also implement them in day6's code.
+I will implement all common sort methods in the near future.